• Skip to primary navigation

 Raspberry Frozen Yogurt

-Raspberry frozen yogurt served in a dessert bowl.
+Raspberry frozen yogurt is served in a dessert bowl.

 Ingredients

-You'll only need four simple ingredients to make this raspberry frozen yogurt.
+You'll only need four simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Frozen raspberries: You can use fresh raspberries too if you wish.
+• Frozen raspberries: You can use fresh raspberries.
 I use frozen ones because of the convenience.

-Granulated sweetener: I use stevia.
-You can use your favorite sweetener, including white sugar, any granulated sweetener, or honey.
+• Sweetener: I use stevia.
+You can use your favorite sweetener, including white sugar (if you don't mind the carbs), a sugar-free granulated sweetener, or honey.

 Variations